 A Design Home is a custom-built home which is delivered with most of the work already done in the factory.
 The "Custom-built" part is very important here.
 Unlike most factory homes, Design Homes are sold factory direct--no dealer is involved.
 That means that there is no "middleman" making several thousand dollars.
-The money that a dealer would have made is put back into the home which enables us to include many things that are usually not included like the furnace--installed within 350 miles of the factory, and the premium brand name components throughout--like a site-builder.
+The money that a dealer would have made is put back into the home which enables us to include many things that are usually not included like the furnace--installed in zone 1 (except Rustic & Basic series homes), and the premium brand name components throughout--like a site-builder.
 We also include the delivery & setup in most areas, and tax in the base price--and it doesn't stop there.
 We also use 7" walls with special compressed fiberglass insulation batts (R-20).
 The ceiling insulation is R-55, and the floors are 2x10 joists with 3/4" plywood decking--not particle board which even the site-builders are using.
 As a sideline benefit, we are also able to customize floorplans at no charge--this means customers can design their own homes for free.
 The size determines the price--not the floorplan.
 And one last thing: Since we do not have dealers, we deliver our homes with our own trucks and drivers who we expect to care about you and your home.
 We set our houses with our own cranes and crane operators that are Design Homes employees.
 Our "Finish Crews" are our people, and our service dept. sends out Design Homes servicemen to help with warranty issues.
 In short: The Buck Stops Here.